 The buildings lining Havana’s streets and squares are often stunningly beautiful.
 But many are in very poor condition, partly abandoned and with floors open to rain and wind.
 Some quarters are just facades, supported by scaffolding.
 And have probably been like that for a long time, the scaffolding is totally overgrown with trees and bushes, looking like enormous hanging gardens.

 It’s sad to see these grand palaces deteriorate, even along the iconic Malecón seaside promenade.
 It’s probably due to the fact that many houses have no owner, the tenants living there only pays a symbolic sum to the state.
 Here and there there are campaigns to renovate certain buildings, but it’s just raindrops in the ocean.

 Cuba’s political adversaries like to speak about repression and dictatorship.
 But to a visitor things don’t look that way.
 People are very friendly and clamorous in a latin way.
 They love music and dance and are extremely patriotic.
 We don’t see a lot of police in the streets, in fact hardly any at all.
 We speak freely with both those who are against the regime and those who defend it.
 And they speak to us without looking over their shoulder.

 We like the green square Parque Central, with the statue of the great hero (no, not Fidel) José Martí, and the Great Theater, a baroque cream cake dream dominates one side.
 And close to it Hotel La Inglaterra with a nice outdoor seating.
 Perfect for a coffee or beer, watching Havana everyday life pass by.

-In the next chapter we meet the Swede that runs the hippest paladar in town.
-And learn all about the revolutionary hero that disappeared.
+In the next chapter we meet the swede who started Havana’s hippest restaurant, and we also learn about the revolutionary that went m.i.a.